 January 5 is our application deadline

 - Submit your Common Application to us by this date (don’t forget to budget time for the additional HMC questions).
-Your application should be submitted by January 5, 2017, 11:59 pm of the time zone from which you are submitting your application.
+Your application should be submitted by January 5, 2018, 11:59 pm of the time zone you are located in.

-- Please do not panic about any missing school documents.
+- Please do not panic about missing school documents.
 While your school knows of our deadlines, we understand if not all of your school documents are submitted by that deadline.
-We know that they have a lot of requests and paperwork to process and understand if their pieces are submitted later.
+We know that they have many requests to process and understand if their materials are submitted later.
 We DO NOT hold this against your file.
-Once we feel that we have processed the large amount of materials we receive over break, we will then send out a missing items emails
+Once we have processed the majority of materials we’ve received, we will then send out a missing items emails.
+Please pay attention to these emails.

 - Go through your junk mail and spam folders.
 At times, very important messages do end up there (i.e. when we announce that decisions are ready to view in the Hub).